 - Parents or guardians can submit written notification if they do not want their children to participate in sexuality and HIV/AIDS courses, also known as the “opt-out” policy.

 - Oklahoma state law requires STDs and HIV/AIDS education is taught in schools.

 - The information must be medically accurate.

-- HIV/AIDS education classes are required to teach teens “among other things, engaging in homosexual activity is primarily responsible for contact with the AIDS virus.”
+- HIV/AIDS education classes are required to teach teens “among other things, engaging in homosexual activity is primarily responsible for contact with the AIDS virus” (Note: AIDS is not a virus).
 Think this law is discriminatory?
 Check out the Gay, Lesbian, and Straight Education Network (GLSEN)website to see how you can help change this policy.

 - Although a parent or guardian’s permission for their child or children to participate in sex ed or HIV/AIDS education classes in Oklahoma is not necessary, parents or guardians can take their children out of these classes.